Zurthr/zurthr/README.md

 ## Hi there 👋
 I'm Zur! (or Zul) and I'm an undergraduate student interested in designing, writing, and unsurprisingly, making games!
+I'm also growing fond of Web Development along with Machine Learning

 ## What I'm currently interested in 🫣
 - Front-End Development
+- Web Development
 - UI/UX Development
 - Machine Learning
 - Game Development (for ages, bro!)